sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 ### Understand usage and search structure with high-level aggregations of search results
-High-level aggregations of search results powered by Code Insights are now displayed in addition to results.
-Responses to the query are now grouped by location (repo or file), author, and arbitrary capture group pattern to help answer to questions such as:
+It’s now easier for you to derive knowledge from the codebase and get answers to your questions with high-level aggregations of search results powered by Code Insights.
+You can choose to group your search results by location (repo or file), author, and arbitrary capture group pattern, and a graph with the information is displayed from within the search results page.

+The new aggregations help to answer:
 - Which files have the majority of these search results?
 - Which repositories is this library used in most?
 - Which library components are used most?
 By who?
 - What are all the possible arguments we pass to this function?
-- And a number of [other examples](TODO ADD LINK TO SEARCH AGGREGATIONS TEMPLATES DOC – coming by late August after we test live on the feature).
-- Aggregation can easily be reused by saving the visualization to your Code Insights dashboard.

-To answer these questions, you can choose to show your search results grouped by location (repo or file), author, and arbitrary capture group pattern.

 Media: provide a screenshot, gif, or video to help support the copy